CrazyHarry/Audit-trail/audit-trail-network/README.md

         | log6   | 27-04-2018  | 86jd9xjas   | pascal@email.com | tien@email.com   | Departement Omgeving   |  SOCIALEWONING  |
 ~~~~

+HyperLedger Composer comes out of the box with cucumber-js definitions to match above English sentences onto testing code.

 To run the tests of this business network:
 ~~~~
 npm test